staticdev/linux-workstation-playbook/CONTRIBUTING.md

 ### Using Vagrant

-To provision this playbook in a VM use our `Vagrantfile` using VirtualBox (also possible to modify to use Libvirt).
+To provision this playbook in a VM use our `Vagrantfile` using VirtualBox or modify the file to use Libvirt.

 The VM is created and provisioned with: